acrossoffwest/buryad-keyboard-layout/osx/version-1.0/README.md

 Just download .dmg file and run, follow the guide in installer.

+And after installing you must have to restart/re-login your computer/session

 ## Description

 For using specific buryad letters you could use shortcuts described below: